MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

-The `NLS API module <https://repository.microej.com/modules/ej/library/runtime/nls/>`_ must be added to the :ref:`module.ivy <mmm_module_description>` of the MicroEJ Application project, in order to allow access to the NLS library.
+The `NLS API module <https://repository.microej.com/modules/ej/library/runtime/nls/>`_ must be added to the :ref:`module.ivy <mmm_module_description>` of the MicroEJ Application project to use the NLS library.

 ::